 TMSI designed and built the Ben Franklin Park Superdome and continues to operate and maintain the facility.
-TMSI is responsible for marketing, program delivery and indoor field rentals at market rates which it determines.
+TMSI is responsible for marketing, program delivery and field rentals at market rates which it determines.
+The City retains all rights and responsibilities for the outdoor playing fields at Ben Franklin Park.